aerospike/kubernetes-operator/docs/create-cluster-helm.md

 ## Configure Persistent Storage

-The Aerospike Operator is designed to work with dynamically-provisioned storage classes.
+The Aerospike Operator works with dynamically-provisioned storage classes.
 Aerospike Server pods may have different storage volumes associated with each service.

 Persistent storage on the pods will use these storage class provisioners to provision storage.